 These are all questions that both myself and many others have faced over the last few years.

-Today we’re going to look at 5 things to really consisder and be careful of while you’re starting out your e-commerce or affiliate site.
+Today we’re going to look at 5 ecommerce tips to really consider and be careful of while you’re starting with your site.

 1) Take your current idea –>niche down

 I’m sure you have a ton of fantastic ideas that you believe are going to kill it the minute you throw up your store.
 I’ve got news for you, the chances are there are hundreds of other people that are thinking the same thing and are already doing it.

 One of the last e-commerce stores I worked on was selling tablet cases.
 Seems like a great market right?
 We could sell products for iPads, Kindles, Galaxies etc. While it’s a huge market that’s continually growing and evolving, our approach was too broad.

 This market is very competitive, and saturated.
 If we wanted to succeed in this market, we should have niched down WAY more.
 Rather than focusing on multiple cases for multiple products, we should have focused simply on selling the very best case for, say, the Kindle Fire.

 The Fire was about 2 months from release when we were working hard on the site.
 If we’d spent all our time marketing that, which didn’t have much competition at the time, rather than going after a very difficult iPad market – we would have seen a lot more success.

 If you want to be successful with e-commerce, niche down your current idea.
 Click to Tweet